 The laws – both in Australian and overseas – governing these types of arrangements are intricate and inconsistent.

 In Australia, for example, there is no uniform legislation across the states and territories.
-Every jurisdiction, except the Northern Territory, has its own surrogacy legislation and, all this legislation is very new – by way of example the NSW Act was only recreated two years ago, in 2011.
+Every jurisdiction, except the Northern Territory, has its own surrogacy legislation and all this legislation is very new – by way of example the NSW Act was only recreated two years ago, in 2011.

-I recently represented two men who had been in a relationship for 12 years.
+A recent case brought before the court was concerning two men who had been in a relationship for 12 years.
 They had a child through an international altruistic surrogacy arrangement in 2009 and both altered their working hours to ensure one was always home with the child.
 The couple had the enthusiastic support of their parents, siblings, nieces and nephews – now proud grandparents, aunts, uncles and cousins.
 These arrangements, and this network of loving and devoted family members, was in place from the very start of the child’s life and to the child this family was, and is, its world.

 But up until the court case earlier this year, these men were not the legal parents.